 Congress is poised to advance new AV legislation aimed at speeding AV deployment.
 At the same time, DOT has been aggressive in refining federal guidelines for the technology.
-The budget calls for a slight increase for the Federal Motor Carrier Safety Administration to fund AV research and regulations, but the National Highway Traffic Safety Administration, which also has regulatory authority related AVs, would see reduced funding in spite of congressional efforts to boost funding last year.
+The budget calls for a slight increase for the Federal Motor Carrier Safety Administration to fund AV research and regulations, but the National Highway Traffic Safety Administration, which also has regulatory authority related to AVs, would see reduced funding despite congressional efforts to boost funding last year.

 Time to Act

 In addition to the cuts proposed for HUD and DOT, the budget also calls for damaging reductions at other planning-related agencies.
 The budget continues the administration's efforts to scale back federal work on climate change initiatives by scraping funding for the Global Climate Change Initiative and phasing out funding for the State Department and U.S. Agency for International Development programs related to climate change.